 Information sent to Josephus Daniels for his memoirs, July 1933 – February 1934

-Josephus Daniels left the Navy Department in 1921, returned to his newspaper business in Raleigh, North Carolina, and remained active in Democratic Party affairs.
+Josephus Daniels left office as Navy Secretary in 1921, went back to his newspaper business in Raleigh, North Carolina, and remained active in Democratic Party affairs.
 He supported Franklin D. Roosevelt in the 1933 presidential campaign (Roosevelt had been Assistant Navy Secretary under Daniels) and when Roosevelt became President, Daniels was appointed US Ambassador to Mexico (April 1933-November 1941).
-Around the same time, he began collecting material for his memoirs which were published during the 1940s in two volumes under the title The Wilson Era.
+He soon began collecting material for his memoirs, which were published during the 1940s in two volumes under the title The Wilson Era.

-From Mexico in July 1933, Daniels wrote two private letters to Admiral Wilson about False Armistice events in Brest, disclosing his plans “to write a book one of these days about some of the high lights during the Wilson Administration”.
-Having read an article recently about the United Press and the “true facts” surrounding Roy Howard’s false armistice cablegram from Brest, he requested from Wilson a “very full and very clear [account] of what happened and why you let Howard send the telegram, if you did”.
-He also asked for “a copy if you sent in a report of it to the Navy Department”.
+From Mexico in July 1933, Daniels wrote two private letters to Admiral Wilson about the False Armistice in Brest, disclosing his plans “to write a book one of these days about some of the high lights during the Wilson Administration”.
+Having read recently about the “true facts” surrounding Roy Howard’s false armistice cablegram from Brest, he wanted from Wilson a “very full and very clear [account] of what happened and why you let Howard send the telegram, if you did”, together with “a copy if you sent in a report of it to the Navy Department”.

 It took several months for Admiral Wilson to prepare the information eventually sent to Daniels in appreciation of “the many many considerations . . . shown me . . . in the past”.
-It fills an eight-page typed-letter dated 1 January 1934 but not sent until 3 February (after his recovery from a bout of influenza).
-And consists of a copy of what he had sent from Brest to Daniels at the Navy Department on 8 November 1918 (included in the first part of this article); some additional material concerning his meetings with Roy Howard, put together following receipt of Daniels’ letters from Mexico City; comments on two 1933 magazine articles; a statement from John Sellards, dated 23 July (1933), about accompanying Howard to the La Dépêche de Brest building; his response to the recently published 8 November 1918 dispatches to the State Department sent from Paris by Special Representative Edward House and US Ambassador William Sharp; and some “Odds and Ends” mostly about how the false armistice news “got to the civil population” in Brest and the ensuing celebrations there.
+It fills an eight-page typed-letter dated 1 January 1934 but (seemingly delayed by a bout of influenza) not sent until 3 February.
+And consists of what he had sent from Brest to Daniels on 8 November 1918 (above); some additional material regarding his dealings with Roy Howard; comments on two 1933 magazine features; a few lines from John Sellards, dated 23 July (1933), about accompanying Howard to the La Dépêche de Brest building; his reaction to the recently published 8 November 1918 reports sent from Paris by Special Representative Edward House and US Ambassador William Sharp; and some “Odds and Ends” mostly about how the false armistice news “got to the civil population” in Brest and the ensuing celebrations there.

-As in his 8 November 1918 report, Wilson’s stand in his January 1934 eight-page letter to Daniels is that he gave Roy Howard permission to “use” the 7 November armistice news not realizing what Howard was planning to do with it; and that he made no attempt to influence the Brest censors to approve Howard’s cablegram for transmission to New York City.
+As in his 8 November 1918 report, Wilson’s stand in his January 1934 eight-page letter to Daniels is that he agreed to let Roy Howard “use” the 7 November armistice news not realizing what Howard was planning to do with it; and that he did not influence the Brest censors to approve Howard’s cablegram.

 Rebuttal of Roy Howard’s Claims

-In the additional material concerning his meetings with Roy Howard, Admiral Wilson now told Daniels (with echoes of his July 1921 responses to Arthur Hornblow about Fake Armistice):
+In the additional material about Howard, Admiral Wilson related (with echoes of his July 1921 responses to Arthur Hornblow about Fake Armistice) that:

 Mr. Howard had come to the office (about 4 p.m.
 7 November, 1918) for the purpose of securing passage home in one of the transports.
 He was accompanied by Major Cook, U.S.A., Aide to Major General Harries, U.S.A.
 Commanding U.S. Army Base Number 7 (Brest District).
 Passage home was arranged for Mr. Howard, then he was shown the message just received from Paris – perhaps to make conversation as much as anything else – adding as I handed it to him “This may interest you”.
 It was then that he said “May I use this” and I replied “Yes” – my thoughts being centred on our theatre of operations (the coast of France) his significance of his questions escaped me.